 Not sure which carrier to choose?

-Using a woven baby wrap, ring sling or carrier may seem complex at first but just like tying your shoes, with practice it will soon become second nature to you.
+Using a woven baby wrap, ring sling or baby carrier may seem complex at first but just like tying your shoes, with practice it will soon become second nature to you.
 Take your time, enjoy the process and don’t worry too much about achieving the ‘perfect carry’ the first couple of times; as long as your little one is secure and in a safe position you are doing great!

 Remember Your Safety Checks

 When you have finished tying your wrap or sling the most important steps are to check your little one's airways are clear, that your sling is tight and secure and that you are comfortable taking your hands away from baby.
 If you are not comfortable doing so then your sling will need tightened and adjusted.

-A Few Safety Points to Remember
+A Few Safety Points to Consider